-How can TCN Help Pharmacists?
+How can The Clinic Network Help Pharmacists?

 Cannabis as a medication is a new area of interest to pharmacists.
-As far as distribution, dosing and managing the therapy, there is an obvious lack of academic fundamentals and real world experience.
+As far as distribution, dosing and managing the therapy, there is an obvious lack of academic fundamentals and real-world experience.
 As cannabis’ reputation continues to shift from the persona of an illicit drug to a therapeutic one, pharmacists need to become cognizant of the nuances of cannabis in order to advise patients on its use.

 One of the best resources for pharmacists to gain this education is by taking advantage of the courses offered by The Clinic Network, as well as interacting with our educators, nurse practitioners and physicians.
 The Clinic Network (The Clinic Network) offers online training, education and support to medical professionals.
 The Clinic Network has developed sophisticated learning tools to expand the knowledge of medicinal cannabis and to develop the best practices for prescribing, ingestion, reporting and regulatory compliance.

 Pharmacy distribution of cannabis was part of the original draft of the 2014 medicinal cannabis regulations, before the Canadian Pharmacy Association (CPhA) successfully lobbied to have it removed.
 In 2017, the CPhA reconsidered their position and has petitioned the federal government to include pharmacists in the logistics of medicinal cannabis distribution.
 This change reflects the rapidly evolving medicinal cannabis market that has gained legitimacy as a mainstream therapy; as well as acknowledging the economic opportunity that medicinal cannabis represents.